 To sum it all up, buying a second hand car is a great option especially for those who are looking for cheaper yet viable vehicles for daily use.
 However, those interested must proceed with caution, because it will be a given that used cars have already accumulated some mileage already, and will be more prone to problems than brand new cars.

 - Buying second hand cars is cheaper but basic know-how of cars may be needed to spot potential problems and to ascertain if you are getting the actual value of what you are paying for

 - Other car-related expenses like road tax and insurance payments must be accounted for when crafting your budget and deciding what model you would pick

 - Buyers need to trim down their choices to ensure that the most appropriate vehicle for their needs — and their finances — would be chosen.

-Need a loan but don’t have time to compare hundreds of licensed moneylenders?
-Try out Instant Loan and compare the best deals from trusted moneylenders in Singapore.
+Need a loan but don’t have time to compare hundreds of financial institutions?
+Try out Instant Loan and compare the best deals from trusted financial institutions in Singapore.
 Take advantage of our free loan quotes today!